nsaw/_GPTsync/ghost3.0.md

-Buckle up—this is the soup-to-nuts cookbook to stand up the **pull-based Ghost Bridge** *and* harden it over time.
-It’s everything from paths and validations to backpressure and dead-letter queues.
-No fluff.

-I’ve grounded paths/roles/ports/logs in your docs + trees so it matches your box exactly.     &#x20;

----

 # ROADMAP ***REMOVED***3.0 -- DON'T START UNTIL YOU'VE READ THE WHOLE THING (VERIFICATION AND CORRECTIONS IN NEXT SECTION)
     Phase 0 — Preconditions (once) SEE HARDENING BELOW